 Nose: fresh forest fruits, with mainly blueberries and plums.
 A hint of port.
 But also sultanas in the background.
 Maple syrup and milk chocolate.
 Cherries.
 Oranges too.
 Later also nutmeg appears.

 Taste: some fruits at first such as blueberries and raisins.
 Honey and sweet cherries.
 A hint of cardboard.
 Which is followed by vanilla and a hint of oranges.
 Slightly oaky.
 Milk chocolate and spices such as nutmeg and cinnamon, a pinch of ginger.

 Finish: mid-long, slightly drying but this seems to go away all of the sudden?
 A little bit of oak and with the same spices as can be found in the taste.
 Dark chocolate too.

 Rather nice actually.
-Although not overly complex, it’s well balanced and with the right amount of spices to prevent it from becoming too sweet.
-Although maybe a tad too expensive for what you get.
+It’s not overly complex, but it’s well balanced and with the right amount of spices to prevent it from becoming too sweet.
+Although maybe a tad too expensive.